TOMOFAST/tomofast-x-q/README.md

 I. For mag survey autofill (using centroid of mesh) or define Magnetic Field parameters
 J. Modify parameters and then save out Parameter File by clicking on Save Parameter File button [Parameter file written out]

 **Run tomofast-x from command line using the just-generated files**
+- data_magn.csv and/or data_grav.csv: observed geophysical response
+- model_grid.txt: Model mesh
+- paramfile.txt: parameter definition file

 ## Credits
 Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin and code from Vitaliy Ogarko